MLB at Field of Dreams

+Special baseball event in Iowa, U.S.

-MLB at Field of Dreams is a recurring Major League Baseball (MLB) regular-season specialty game played in a ballpark adjacent to Field of Dreams in Dyersville, Iowa, a site popularized by the 1989 baseball film Field of Dreams.
-The first edition of the game was played on August 12, 2021, with the Chicago White Sox defeating the New York Yankees, 9–8.
-The second edition of the game was played on August 11, 2022, with the Chicago Cubs defeating the Cincinnati Reds, 4–2.
-The game was held on the second Thursday of August.
+MLB at Field of Dreams is a recurring Major League Baseball (MLB) regular-season specialty game played in a ballpark adjacent to Field of Dreams in Dyersville, Iowa, west of Dubuque, a site popularized by the 1989 baseball film Field of Dreams.
+The game has been held on the second Thursday of August.

-On August 24, 2025, MLB announced plans for the 2026 game between the Philadelphia Phillies and the Minnesota Twins.
-The game will take place during the first game of the series between the teams from August 13-16, 2026.
+The inaugural game was held on August 12, 2021, with the Chicago White Sox defeating the New York Yankees, 9–8.
+The second edition was played on August 11, 2022, with the Chicago Cubs defeating the Cincinnati Reds, 4–2.
+The game was paused from 2023 to 2025 for renovations and expansions to the complex, and the third edition was played on August 13, 2026, with the Philadelphia Phillies defeating the Minnesota Twins, 7–1.